Reetika12795/Visual_Servoing/README.md

 ## 1. Obstacle detection

-Detection of an obstacle is an improtant part of any self-driving robot.
+Detection of an obstacle is an important part of any self-driving robot.
 Lidar is a very reliable device to calculate distance from nearby field within its detectable range.
 The lidar in turrtlebot3 has a range of 120 ~ 3,500mm.

 ## 2. The algorithm developed